adoreste/truehunter/README.md

 ## Installation
 Just use with Python 2.7, it does not need any additional libraries.
 ## Usage
 The headers database file will be created with the first use, and can be updated after every scan.
-Note this is not a correct header database, just the first 4 bytes of every file and the extension (It does the job as a PoC).
+Note this is not a correct header database, just the first 4 bytes of every file, extension and date(It does the job as a PoC).

+Fast Scan: Searchs for files with a size % 64 = 0 (block ciphers), unknown headers and appearing less than MAXHEADER value (default 3).
+Default Scan: Performs a fast scan and calculates the entropy of the resulting files to reduce false positives.

 usage: truehunter.py [-h] [-D HEADERSFILE] [-m MINSIZE] [-M MAXSIZE]
                      [-R MAXHEADER] [-f] [-o OUTPUTFILE]
                       LOCATION

 Checks for file size, unknown header, and entropy of files to determine if
 they are encrypted containers.

 positional arguments:
   LOCATION              Drive or directory to scan.

 optional arguments:
-  -h, --help            show this help message and exit .
+  -h, --help            show this help message and exit.
   -D HEADERSFILE, --database HEADERSFILE
                         Headers database file, default headers.db
   -m MINSIZE, --minsize MINSIZE